 - Huanacache, in Huarpe Milkayac language means “Man who looks to the descending water”

 - Telteca in Huarpe Milkayac language means “mature fruit”

-- According to the INV, artisanal or home made wine is a denomination given to producers of less than 4000 liters of wine, normally in the garage of a house
+- According to the INV, home made wine is a denomination given to producers of less than 4000 liters, usually in the garage of a house

 - The carob tree is a tree native to Argentina.
 Since ancestral times it has been the shade, food, beverage, medicine, wood, coal and coloring compounds to dye fabrics of the desert dwellers.
 Besides, this tree has a pheatophyte root, which searches for water in the underground.